oshea00/okta-saml/README.md

 ## Disclaimer
 Okta is a registered trademark of Okta, Inc. and this tool has no affiliation with or sponsorship by Okta, Inc.

-## Python Support
-This project is written for Python 3.
-Running it with Python 2 may work, but it is not supported.
-Since Python 2 is end-of-life (as of 2020-JAN-01), feature requests and PRs to add Python 2 support will likely not be accepted, outside of extreme circumstances.

 ## Installation
 - `> python3 -m pip install . --upgrade`
 - Execute `okta-saml --config` and follow the steps to configure your Okta profile OR